jotaen/klog/Specification.md

 ## II.
 Organising records in files

 A file MAY hold any amount of *records*.
-Apart from that it MUST NOT contain anything but what is allowed by this specification.

 There MUST appear one “blank line” between subsequent *records*;
 additional “blank lines” MAY appear.